 One of the best ways to explore Sweden is by doing a road trip.
-The country is vast and while there is a lot to see in all corners, this guide will show you the absolute best things to do in West Sweden and it’s biggest city, Gothenburg.
+The country is vast and while there is a lot to see in all corners, this guide will show you the absolute best things to do on a 7 day West Sweden road trip, as well as its biggest city, Gothenburg.

 West Sweden is a great place for explorers, adventurers and nature lovers.
 While Gothenburg offers some luxury, shopping and sightseeing, it’s really all about nature on the West Coast.
 So if you like hiking, lakes, sea, rugged landscape and dense forests – then this is the place to go!